alexbers/manual-tls/README.md

 authentication, session tickets, etc. We even do not support server's certificate chain validation.

-This program will help you to find answers on "What if ...?" questions about the TLS protocol.
-Also this project can be used to test corner cases in your favorite TLS server implementation.

 ## Links ##

 * RFC about TLS 1.3: https://tools.ietf.org/html/rfc8446
 * Russian description of TLS protocol: https://tls.dxdt.ru/tls.html

 ## Requirements ##